komune-io/trace-registry/README.md

 # Registry
-Voluntary Emissions Reduction is a Registry structure designed to be interoperable with the main environnemental assets registries of the market.
+Registry is a structure designed to be interoperable with the main environnemental assets registries of the market.
 ## As common registries, it supports :

  * **Project**: Include all information of the project